 - i.
 How can BDA (big data and analytics) help? - ii.
 What do I need in the way of BDA assets? - iii.
 How do I talk to BDA?
-By this I mean what questions would you put to big data. - 9.
-Contemporary Issues in Information Management III: Security - a.
-Purpose
+By this I mean what questions would you put to big

-Information management security focuses on the issues raised by being always on, always connected.
+9. Contemporary Issues in Information Management III: Security from anywhere.
 This module examines the protection of information management assets from unauthorized access and use.